liukkonend/serverless-samples/fargate-rest-api/README.md

 ## Components created

-These examples create following resources in your AWS account:
- - API Gateway endpoint that serves all API requests
- - Lambda function used as a Lambda Authorizer for API Gateway
- - ECS tasks and service to process requests and business logic
- - Network Load Balancers to distribute requests to the ECS services
- - DynamoDB tables to store data
- - IAM Roles and permissions for Lambda functions
- - API Gateway access logs stream in CloudWatch Logs
- - SNS topic for the alarms
- - API Gateway HTTP errors alarm
- - CPU and Memory Utilization alarms for all ECS services
- - Throttling alarms for all DynamoDB tables
- - CloudWatch Dashboard with API Gateway, Lambda, ECS services, DynamoDB, and business metrics preconfigured

-One of the easiest ways to see all those resources listed is navigating to the AWS Console, picking the Lambda service and checking out the Applications link on the left:
+To see all those resources listed is navigating to the AWS Console, picking the Lambda service and checking out the Applications link on the left:

 ![AWS Lambda Console](./assets/LambdaConsole.png)